Nutbush, Tennessee: History

 The community also had Woodlawn Church, which was limited to whites and is still active.
 Under antebellum state law, most black congregations had to be ministered by white pastors.
-In 1846, Hardin Smith, who was from Virginia, was allowed to preach to a black congregation at an evening service at the white Woodlawn Church; it was the first time an area congregation was pastored by an enslaved person.
+In 1846, Hardin Smith, who was from Virginia, was allowed to preach to a black congregation at an evening service at the white Woodlawn Church, the first time a congregation in the area was pastored by an enslaved person.

 After the American Civil War, the Woodlawn Missionary Baptist Church was established in 1866 by Hardin Smith and other freedmen of the community, aided by some members of the white Woodlawn Baptist Church.
 The freedmen soon withdrew their congregation from white supervision, as did most black Baptists in the South.
-They established their own regional and national associations by the end of the century.
+They had established their own regional and national associations by the end of the century.

 Woodlawn Baptist Church was added to the National Register of Historic Places in 1996 for its historical significance.

-In 1881, a U.S. Post office was opened in Nutbush; it was closed in 1905.
+In 1881, a U.S. Post office was opened in Nutbush, but was closed in 1905.

 Geography

 Nutbush is located at 35°41′53″N 89°24′29″W (35.6981330, -89.4081280), at an elevation of 358 feet (109 m).

 Cotton fields and hills dominate the landscape of the surrounding area.
-Nutbush is situated on the southeastern edge of the New Madrid Seismic Zone, an area with a high earthquake risk.
+Nutbush is situated on the south-eastern edge of the New Madrid Seismic Zone, an area with a high earthquake risk.

 Postal and telephone

-The U.S. ZIP Code for Nutbush is 38063 (Ripley, Tennessee) and the telephone area code is 731.
+The U.S. ZIP Code for Nutbush is 38063 (Ripley) and the telephone area code is 731.

-Notable residents
+Notable people

 The early Black musicians and singers from the Nutbush churches recorded and influenced an international audience.
 Prominent recording artists include Hambone Willie Newbern and Sleepy John Estes.
 Harmonica player Noah Lewis of Henning, Tennessee, is buried in an area cemetery near Nutbush.

 Nutbush is best known as the childhood home of singer Tina Turner, then known as Anna Mae Bullock.
 Bullock was born in nearby Brownsville on November 26, 1939.
 She was raised in Nutbush, Knoxville, and Ripley by her maternal grandmother and extended family in the area.
-The houses she lived in as a child no longer exist.
-Wood from her Nutbush/Flagg Grove home was used to build a barn.
+The houses she lived in as a child no longer exist, but wood from her Nutbush/Flagg Grove home was used to build a barn.
 At age 16, she moved to St. Louis, Missouri.

 Both Woodlawn Missionary Baptist Church and Spring Hill Baptist Church in Nutbush were family churches of Tina Turner.
-She attended and sang in both choirs growing up.
-Her family members were church officials, musicians and singers; various members are buried in these two cemeteries.
+Growing up, she attended and sang in both choirs.
+Her family members were church officials, musicians and singers, and various members are buried in the two cemeteries.

 In 2002, Tennessee State Route 19 between Brownsville and Nutbush was officially designated as "Tina Turner Highway" in her honor.